wmo-raf/climweb/docs/_docs/Climweb-Translations-Contribution-Guide.md

 ![Crowdin Approval](../_static/images/translation_guide/crowdin_approval.png "Crowdin Approval")

-4. If the translation needs a fix, click on the translation text to edit it directly, make your changes, then approve.
+4. If the translation needs a fix (usually appears under QA Issues), click on the translation text to edit it directly, make your changes, then approve.
 5. Use the **Comments** tab on the right to leave notes for translators — this keeps feedback transparent and constructive.

 ---